mnieber/gen/README.md

 ```
 ## The backend:service

-The backend:service uses a python_3.8:dockerfile. :It uses :pytest.
+The backend:service /uses a python_3.8:dockerfile. :It /uses :pytest.
 ```

 A developer can add a rule for turning "backend:service" into a resource: